sansk/404-not-found-devchallenges/README.md

 This application/page was built to complete the given user stories using tailwind utility classes.
 No CSS apart from tailwind classes were used.

 In addition to that I have applied some animations using tailwind utilities.
+Deployed to Netlify.

 ## Acknowledgements